 In the U.S. the benefits of protecting marginalized groups against hate crimes are thought to outweigh potential negative consequences, but this is not the official stance when it comes to hate speech.

-U.S. Justices have regarded previous attempts to regulate hate speech unconstitutional on the grounds that hate speech laws infringe on the First and Fourteenth Amendments of the Constitution, which compel both state and federal government to protect the right to free speech.
+U.S. Justices have deemed previous attempts to regulate hate speech unconstitutional on the grounds that hate speech laws infringe on the First and Fourteenth Amendments of the Constitution, which compel both state and federal government to protect the right to free speech.
 In recent cases, like Matal v.
-Tam, 582 U.S. ___ (2017), Supreme Court justices granted that hate speech is offensive, but maintained that imposing broad restrictions on offensive speech is unconstitutional.
+Tam, 582 U.S. ___ (2017), Supreme Court justices granted that hate speech is offensive, but maintain that imposing broad restrictions on offensive speech is unconstitutional.

 The issue in Matal v.
 Tam (2017) was an anti-discrimination clause that prohibits the registration of trademarks that may “disparage” any “persons, living or dead, institutions, beliefs, or national symbols.”
 Pointing to the expressive function of trademarks, the Justices rejected the anti-discrimination clause as an unconstitutional restriction of viewpoints.

 Although hate speech remains unregulated in the U.S., not all speech is constitutionally protected.
 Speech that remains unprotected by the First and Fourteenth Amendments includes fraud, perjury, blackmail, bribery, true threats, fighting words, child pornography and other forms of obscenity, speech of strong governmental interest, such as political commentary and unfair trade practices, and speech that isn’t of public interest, such as defamation and intimidation that occur in the context of a private dispute.
 But laws prohibiting these kinds of speech do not count as hate speech laws, because they do not offer special protection for marginalized groups.